salsita/redux-saga-rxjs/README.md

 }
 ```

 So why people keep saying that Saga is good for Side effects?
 Let's just take API call as a good example of side effect.
-When you want to call an API you probably want to have three actions `API_REQUESTED`, `API_SUCCEEDED`, `API_FAILED` and now you can imagine this as the **long running transaction** because it **lives in time** (long running) and you need to connect the Request with Response (transaction).
+When you want to call an API you probably want to have three actions `API_REQUESTED`, `API_SUCCEEDED`, `API_FAILED` and now you can imagine this as the **long running transaction** because it's a **sequence of actions which live in time** (long running) and you need to connect the Request with Response (transaction).

 ## Usage